tytydraco/yessleep/out/I_think_my_Tinder_date_wants_to_eat_me.md

 I screamed, tumbling off the sofa and crawling backwards across the floor.
 It was clear that Alex was no animal.
 She was an unimaginable horror.

 I barrelled out of the building and jumped into my car.
-That was an hour ago.
+That was twenty minutes ago.
 I’m currently in McDonald’s.
 Public places seem safe.
 That being said, I quiver in terror at every person who so much as glances in my direction or, worse, giggles.

 *Fuck*.
 Chris.